Hey, guys! This is going to be a long post.

 Malaysians in general are quite a laid back bunch.
 I don’t know if it’s a pro or con (perhaps a con in this climate where decisive and swift action should be taken).
 So for the first week or so, the government kept urging the public to stay at home, and for participants of the tabligh (the prayer session which was attended by thousands at the end of February – which is linked to most of the cases in Malaysia) to come forward voluntarily for testing.
 Of course, after pleading for two weeks, they’ve finally decided that the time for talk is now over, and have started arresting people who flout the order.
 Compliance is at 95%, but there is still 5% (which means a whopping 1.5 million) of the population that is not complying.
 I was out for a grocery run earlier (I’ve only gone out twice so far, both times for perishable goods because those can’t be kept long) and although many shops are closed, I still see quite a lot of traffic on the road.

 For those who follow Malaysian politics, you might be aware of the political shenanigans that went down just before the COVID-19 blew up here.
 Literal GoT.
-Long story short, there was a power struggle between different political parties, our (now former) PM Tun Dr Mahathir Mohamad resigned in a bid to prevent the two forerunners (Anwar and Azmin) from grabbing power… and somehow another candidate swooped in and we ended up with our current PM Muhiyiddin Yassin instead.
-The party that was voted democratically by the people lost their majority, to a party that was formed with the express purpose of grabbing power, hence earning the nickname “backdoor government”.
-Of course, I’m oversimplifying things but that’s the gist.
-I don’t imagine Mahathir envies Muhiyiddin his position now though, because right after ascending he’s had to deal with this shit lol.
+Long story short, there was a power struggle between different political parties, switched alliances – and the party that was voted democratically by the people lost their majority due to ‘frogs’ leaping to form other parties.

 The Malaysian population is divided into three sections based on income – Bottom 40 (B40), Middle 40 (M40) and Top 20 (T20).
 The most vulnerable group in times of crisis is, of course, the B40.
-I’ve detailed in a previous post how difficult it is to survive on RM2,000 if you’re staying in KL where the cost of living is high (the official national poverty line is RM980), and with some places offering barely the minimum wage (I once saw an ad hiring waiters in Puchong for just over RM1k wtf – I think cleaners earn more than that), those who fall into this category are now most vulnerable.
+I’ve detailed in a previous post how difficult it is to survive on RM2,000 if you’re staying in KL where the cost of living is high (the official national poverty line is RM980), and with some places offering barely the minimum wage (I once saw an ad hiring waiters in Puchong for just over RM1k wtf), those who fall into this category are now most vulnerable.
 With businesses shuttered, they are not able to work.
 What more those who survive on a daily wage (hawkers, etc.)

 The government’s move to help this group out is to offer financial aid in the form of cash hand outs, to help them tide over this period.